 At the University of Oklahoma, we recognize that a student is more than a test score.
 That’s why when evaluating a student for admission, test scores are just one component considered in our holistic process.
 We also understand the realities and challenges presented by the COVID-19 pandemic.
-Since OU is dedicated to providing access to students who wish to attend, we will be a test-optional institution for students applying to start at OU in spring or fall 2021 through fall 2025.
+Since OU is dedicated to providing access to students who wish to attend, we are a test-optional institution.
 Submitting test scores is still a great option for applicants, but we encourage you to review the below details and FAQs and choose which option works best for you.
-You will also see details about self-reported test scores and superscoring, effective for students applying for the fall 2021 semester.
+You will also see details about self-reported test scores and superscoring.

 Effective for students applying for the fall 2021 through fall 2025 semesters, submitting scores from the ACT or SAT is now optional for admission.
 At the time of application, students will share their plans regarding the submission or consideration of ACT or SAT as part of their application.

 All students will have their application evaluated in a holistic manner.
 The University of Oklahoma considers four parts to a student’s application: academic rigor and performance, engagement, essay, and letters of recommendation.

 If you apply test optional, your high school transcript will be the primary criteria for determining academic preparedness for OU.
 This includes your GPA as well as academic rigor.
 For example, taking college preparatory, honors, Advanced Placement (AP), or International Baccalaureate (IB) courses increase your rigor score – this is highly important to the admissions committee.
 Please note: Students who had only pass/fail or similar grading options during the spring 2020 term will not be penalized.